 Slightly further you reach La Chioderia (412 m), till 1820 a mill and then a factory where nails were made.
 Now-a-days it is a trout farm with a typical inn.

 Continue on path n 4.
 Just past the trout farm you pass the trail head of path n° 3 for Barna.
 Those who wish to shorten the walk can follow this path to Barna (25 min) and from there walk back down to Piamuro (25 min).

 Trail 4 continues straight on to Mulino Carliseppi (456 m), a mill where not much time ago wheat and corn were ground.

 Cross the old stone bridge and pick up the path to the right which leads along the bank of the river Sanagra further into the valley.

 You cross another bridge at the foot of Sass Corbée where the passage of the river is obstructed by enormous boulders.
 Steps hewn in the rock make it possible to climb up the huge monolith.
 From here pay attention to the trail signs that will lead you to an ancient lim-pit called Fornace della Calce.

 Here take trail 4a to Barna to the right.
-This part of the walk requires some attention because the trail at some points is quit narrow and exposed.
 Further along the trail you pass a shrine from where you have a nice view of the Sanagra valley.

 Once at the village Barna head for the Church square with its lovely fountain and the Church of S. Maria Maddalena.
 From here take the street that directs out of the town towards the parking.